LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 There is no existing catalog of bugs in gradually typed programs.
 Furthermore, most type-level bugs do not survive  decent testing and thus do not make it to code repos.
 There are a few anecdotes from the literature but they are mostly artificial.
 Hence, since we need a large number of buggy scenarios for a meaningful study, a synthetic approach is the only way forward.
 In addition, mutation allows us to tune the set of scenarios to get a diverse set of interesting bugs.
-We discuss in section 8 how our approach to bug injection is a threat to validity,
+We discuss in section 8 how our approach to bug injection is a threat to validity.
+ll: TODO the review already acknowledges that we discuss this point in the threats; do we need to repeat that?

 > While the study is mostly well done, it only considers two blame
 > assignment strategies.

-We would like to point out that the experiment considers ten different modes of the rational programmer spread across three different gradual typing systems.
+We would like to point out that the experiment considers nine different modes of the rational programmer spread across three different gradual typing systems.

+ll: TODO are we calling the random modes for each of natural, transient, and erasure distinct?
+I'm not sure that makes sense, in which case it's seven modes.

 > For example, it would be interesting to consider the "omniscient